sideb0ard/BeatzPer/README.md

 # BeatzPer

+Clone this repo.

+Install FFTW3 and libsndfile - i used homebrew.
+Set up the path to the include and libs in `CMakeLists.txt`

-Clone this repo then create a music folder:
+then create a music folder:
 `mkdir -p www/MusicFiles`
 Drop a bunch of music files in there, or do it later - the server picks up on changes to the filesystem.

-To build the code:
+To build the code, install
 ```
 git submodule init